Pablo-Najera/cdmTools/cran-comments.md

 Possibly mis-spelled words in DESCRIPTION:
 CDM (7:70, 7:265)
 ```
-Spelling has been checked.
-Please note that all possibly mis-spelled words are surnames, acronyms, or British spelling used in paper references.
+All possibly mis-spelled words are surnames, acronyms, or British spelling used in paper references.